jimmy4infoteq/cordova-plugin-psavermodechecker/README.md

 ## How this can be used in Javascript

-1. To get the Device Level PowerSave mode status
+1. To get the Device Level PowerSaver mode status

    ```javascript
       cordova.plugins.psavermodechecker.deviceLevelCheck(